-In response to requests for a wider choice of short breaks options for children and young people we have:

-- Provided short breaks for 27 children and young people including 19 family short breaks; - Increased Direct Payments to 62 families in receipt; - Recruited additional personal assistants; - Provided 606 overnight breaks for 18 chilren and young people at Golwg Y Bannau and Golwg Y Gamlas; - Supported families through Integrated Disability Service Support Worker sessions.
+In response to requests for a wider choice of short breaks options for children and young people we have provided short breaks for ?? children and young people including: ?? family short breaks, ?? personal assistants, ??
+Integrated Disability Service Support Worker sessions and overnight breaks at Golwg Y Bannau and Golwg Y Gamlas.